threshold-network/threshold/docs/app-development/random-beacon/random-beacon-api/generated-docs/RandomBeaconChaosnet.md

 ## RandomBeaconChaosnet

 {% hint style="warning" %}
-This file documents a code which is not yet deployed to Mainnet.
+This file documents a contract which is not yet deployed to Mainnet.
 {% endhint %}

 A stub contract that will be used temporarily until the real-world